-Find out how to use your Downy ball in the washing machine properly, to dispense you fabric softener, and trouble shoot some common complaints about the product.
+Here is the ultimate guide to using a Downy ball in the washing machine properly, to dispense fabric softener, plus reviews and troubleshooting tips for some common complaints about the product.

 If you've ever used liquid fabric softener in your washing machine I'm sure you know about making sure it gets onto the clothing at the exact right time -- not to soon, not too late, but just right, during the final rinse cycle.

 For those of us without a fabric softener dispenser, this product was invented to keep us from having to stand by the machine waiting for that exact right time.

 As explained in more detail in my article about how to use liquid fabric softener, you can't place the softener into the machine at the beginning of the load or it will not work properly.

 Therefore, originally you had two options for adding the softener, either in your washing machine's fabric softener dispenser or adding it manually during the rinse cycle.

 There were problems with both of these methods.
 Obviously, if your machine doesn't have a dispenser you are out of luck, and I've already identified that it is a pain to have to pay attention to when your machine gets to the right cycle, and I myself often miss it.

 Therefore, someone invented the Downy ball.
 Although it says "Downy" in its name, you don't have to use Downy fabric softener in it, although the fill lines are premeasured for that brand.
 Instead, it can be used to dispense any type of liquid softener in your washing machine at the right time.